FreePYQ logoFreePYQ

 Explanation:

 The question presents a number series and asks for the next term.
-The core concept is to identify the pattern or rule governing the sequence.
-Here, the difference between consecutive terms increases by a consistent amount (e.g., 12, 14, 16, etc.), indicating a quadratic or linear progression.
-The correct answer is derived by applying this identified pattern to calculate the next term, whereas distractors might assume a different progression or miscalculate the differences.
+Key point: to identify the pattern or rule governing the sequence.
+Here, the difference between consecutive terms increases by a consistent amount (e.g., 12, 14, 16, etc.), indicating a quadratic or linear progression. derived by applying this identified pattern to calculate the next term, whereas other choices might assume a different progression or miscalculate the differences is the answer.

 Question 60